Honors Convocation 2018

 This award is presented annually to the outstanding graduating psychology senior on behalf of Cornelia Sabine, Class of ’49, a longtime supporter of Colorado College and the Psychology Department.
 This award serves as a tribute to Sabine, who has had a long and distinguished career in public service as a psychologist, working with both children and adults in Colorado.
 After receiving a bachelor’s degree in music from Northwestern University, Sabine and her husband, Paul, moved to Colorado Springs in 1947, where she obtained a B.A., magna cum laude, and an M.A. in human behavior from Colorado College.
 She subsequently earned an educational specialist degree from Stanford University, and became a licensed clinical psychologist in Colorado Springs, where she maintained a private practice for 30 years.
 Her advice to students is to use their knowledge of psychology to bring peace and understanding into relationships in our fractious modern world.

-RACE, ETHNICITY, AND MIGRATION STUDIES, presented by Professor Michael Sawyer
+RACE, ETHNICITY, AND MIGRATION STUDIES

 This award is presented to a student who has shown a commitment to deepen his or her understanding of the issues of race and ethnicity, as well as their complex social, economic and epistemic ramifications in a national and transnational context.

 The Abbott Prize in Sociology is awarded annually to a graduating senior who has excelled in their coursework and made significant contributions to the intellectual life of the department.
 The award honors the memory of W. Lewis Abbott who was a member of the Colorado College faculty from 1920 to 1949.
 Professor Abbott was stimulating in his teaching, controversial in his positions, and beloved and respected by his students and colleagues.